-- Adjudicators, Scrutineers and other officials, to include but not limited to MC's, Music Directors, Registrars, Competition Organizers, etc, who choose to register with the NDCA are not permitted to - a competition organizers, etc. who choose to register with the NDCA are not permitted to officiate at or organize any Championship, Multi-Day Competition, or Local One-Day Event that is not sanctioned by the NDCA or other recognized organizations. - 41 - It is within the province of the Ballroom Department to investigate and rule upon violations of this rule.
+- 37 Adjudicators, Scrutineers and other officials, to include but not limited to MC's, Music Directors, - 38 Registrars, Competition Organizers, etc. who choose to register with the NDCA are not permitted to - officiate at or organize any Championship, Multi-Day Competition, or Local One-Day Event that is not sanctioned by the NDCA or any other NDCA recognized organization(s). - 41 - It is within the province of the Ballroom Department to investigate and rule upon violations of this rule.
 Offenders may be subject to a \$500 fine, a six month suspension, or have their registration with - 44 NDCA cancelled (with no refund).
 EXCEPTIONS AS FOLLOWS: - a.
 Closed Competitions or Championships organized and run by Member Organizations.
 Full Member Organizations are permitted to run their own closed competitions and championships.
 A closed event is defined as one at which the organization responsible for it's function only accepts entries from it's own dues paying members and their respective students. - 49 (1) Promotion and advertising may be extended only to specific individuals who are dues paying 50 members of the organization.
 Dues paying members are defined as individuals who have 51 chosen to pay a membership fee to the organization specifically for the intent of belonging to 52 the organization.
 Payment to the organization for other intents, such as purchasing